-An attempt to execute COMMIT might also result in an SQLITE_BUSY return code if an another thread or process has a shared lock on the database that prevented the database from being updated.
+An attempt to execute COMMIT might also result in an SQLITE_BUSY return code if an another thread or process has an open read connection.
 When COMMIT fails in this way, the transaction remains active and the COMMIT can be retried later after the reader has had a chance to clear.

-In very old versions of SQLite (before version 3.7.11 circa 2012-03-20) the ROLLBACK will fail with an error code SQLITE_BUSY if there are any pending queries.
+In very old versions of SQLite (before version 3.7.11 - 2012-03-20) the ROLLBACK will fail with an error code SQLITE_BUSY if there are any pending queries.
 In more recent versions of SQLite, the ROLLBACK will proceed and pending statements will often be aborted, causing them to return an SQLITE_ABORT or SQLITE_ABORT_ROLLBACK error.
-In SQLite version 3.8.8 and later, a pending read will continue functioning after the ROLLBACK as long as the ROLLBACK does not modify the database schema.
+In SQLite version 3.8.8 (2015-01-16) and later, a pending read will continue functioning after the ROLLBACK as long as the ROLLBACK does not modify the database schema.

 If PRAGMA journal_mode is set to OFF (thus disabling the rollback journal file) then the behavior of the ROLLBACK command is undefined.